SMLC-NYSBC/TARDIS/docs/usage/2d_membrane.rst

 ___________

 Simply store all your micrographs in one folder.
-TARDIS will recognize all image file with the extension [.tif, .tiff, .rec, .map, .mrc, .am].
+TARDIS will recognize all image file with the extension [.tif, .tiff, .rec, .map, .mrc, .am, .npy].

 `Tip:` In the case of REC/MAP/MRC files try to make sure that files have embedded in the header pixel size information.
+You can check it with Imod :bash:`header` in your bash terminal.

 Prediction
 __________

-(Optional) Type the following to check if TARDIS is up-to-date and is working properly.
+(Optional) Type the following to check if TARDIS is working properly.

 `Tips:` If any error occurs, try using our `troubleshooting chapter <troubleshooting.html>`__.